e tauola mo a'oga i la tatou gagana

 Black - Language, Culture, Sociology, History; Blue - Education, Development, Pacific; Purple - Health, Engineering, Science; Red - Law, Government, Commerce; Green - Religion etc

-New submissions
+New posts

 _page-0001.jpg)

 Nofoilo i Leo Samoa.
-Samoan Phonological Awareness
+Samoan Phonological Awareness.

-A study of Samoan early literacy development and implications for effective teaching strategies Saili Aukuso, PhD thesis, University of Canterbury
+A study of Samoan early literacy development and implications for effective teaching strategies

 Navigating the currents: A study of Samoan parents in the further education of their children

-The Samoan Vowel Shift: A phenomenon
+The Samoan Vowel Shift: A phenomenon in phonetics

-in phonetics and phonology
+and phonology

 Levi Tavita & Saili Aukuso, Article, UC

-The children need clarification on own sounds: In search of a new paradigm that suffices for Samoan children’s literacy needs
+of a new paradigm that suffices for Samoan children’s literacy needs

 LS Tavita, MV Fetui, SS Aukuso, SRIR